zmkfirmware/zmk/docs/docs/feature/encoders.md

 ### Rotation

 Rotation is handled separately as a type of sensor.
-The behavior for this is set by defining `sensor-bindings` within a layer but below the `bindings` for the regular keys in the following format:
+The behavior for this is set in `sensor-bindings`, which is defined in each keymap layer in the following format:

 ```
 sensor-bindings = <BINDING CW_KEY CCW_KEY>;